ThatXliner/relaX/README.md

 ### Code style: black

 We don't need to chatter about the code style: use black and try to **keep it 90 or under characters per line**.
-Keep that in mind (maybe we should add a setup.cfg file).
+Keep that in mind.
+Comment writing guides, naming guidelines, and docstring conventions are WIP.

+But try to stick with `snake_case`.

 ## License (MIT)

 MIT license.

-I, Bryan, feel that everyone should be able to use technology and code, not needing to worry about anything else. **We ❤️ open-source**
+I, Bryan, feel that everyone should be able to use technology and code, not needing to worry about anything else.

+**We ❤️ open-source**

 ```text
 MIT License